AGnias47/secret-santa/README.md

 Note that this method could lead to long program runtimes if given a large list of names with many inter-connected exclusions, and would also run infinitely if a scenario was given in which no valid set of parings could be made.
 To prevent an infinite run time, a maximum number of iterations is currently set by default (10000) and can be overridden by modifying the program.
 However, the program should suit most scenarios.
 Runtime for a group of ~15 people has always completed seemingly instantaneously during the work of this algorithm, so at this time there are no plans to improve it.

 ### Sending Emails
-Emails are currently sent through the Simple Mail Transfer Protocol using Python's smtplib.
-Since SMTP is open to man in the middle attacks, common email servers, such as gmail, will fail to send an email using this script by default because it poses a security risk.
-In Gmail, you can work around this by logging into your Gmail account and going to [https://myaccount.google.com/lesssecureapps](https://myaccount.google.com/lesssecureapps), and enabling it while the script runs.
-The current method of running this script has been to allow less secure apps via Gmail, run the script, and then continue blocking less secure apps, which limits the time exposed to less secure apps to a minimum.
-See the Future Work section for plans to move away from SMTP.

-## Future Work
-Based on usage from the last Secret Santa, I'm going to attempt to utilize AWS or some other email service to send out emails.
-Using SMTP via Gmail sent the emails to my participants' spam folders, which was not ideal.

-## AWS SES Email
+#### AWS SES Email
-### Setup
+##### Setup
 Follow the steps provided by [Amazon Web Services](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-using-sdk-python.html) to configure Amazon SES for sending emails.
-### AWS Config file
+##### AWS Config file

-~/.aws/credentials
+A config file containing the Secret Key and Secret Access Key is necessary to send emails through this method.
+The config file is located in ```~/.aws/credentials``` and should be formatted as follows (unless specified differently in the AWS link above):
 ```
 [default]
 aws_access_key_id = <key>
 aws_secret_access_key = <secret key>
 region=us-east-1 <default is us-east-1>
 ```

+#### Gmail SMTP
+Emails sent through Gmail are currently sent through the Simple Mail Transfer Protocol using Python's smtplib.
+Since SMTP is open to man in the middle attacks, common email servers, such as gmail, will fail to send an email using this script by default because it poses a security risk.
+In Gmail, you can work around this by logging into your Gmail account and going to [https://myaccount.google.com/lesssecureapps](https://myaccount.google.com/lesssecureapps), and enabling it while the script runs.
+The current method of running this script using Gmail has been to allow less secure apps via Gmail, run the script, and then continue blocking less secure apps, which limits the time exposed to less secure apps to a minimum.
+To avoid this, it is recommended to use Amazon SES.